 How Paper Trading Works

-Why Paper Trading Matters
+Why Paper Trading Can Help Beginners

 Common beginner mistakes you can make safely: